February 15, 2007 started off like any normal day. I didn’t know it would change my life forever.

 Then, I discovered I couldn’t put equal weight on both stirrups, which made the saddle ride to one side.
 I fixed that by hanging my 4’ crosscut saw on the weak side to keep it balanced.

-Finally, I found when brush hit by fake leg that it would push the socket out of position, which would make my leg throb.
-I fixed that by tying the stirrup forward to the breast-collar.
+Finally, I found when brush hit by a fake leg that it would push the socket out of position, which would make my leg throb.
+I fixed that by tying the stirrup forward to the breast collar.